thacherT1D/webdevstuff/How_the_Web_Works/How_the_Internet_Works.desc.md

 ### Exercise

 Go to this [student roster page](https://shrouded-cliffs-71677.herokuapp.com/).
-Your job is to create a profile picture of yourself using the apis:
+Your job is to add a student profile of yourself to this page.
+Notice that there's no web form.
+To add your student profile, you'll have to use Postman to communicate to the application through its **web API**.

-1. Make a `GET` request to https://shrouded-cliffs-71677.herokuapp.com/students.
-If you're using `curl`, use [a JSON visualizer](http://jsonlint.com/) to see what you're working with.
+1. To get started, send a `GET` request to https://shrouded-cliffs-71677.herokuapp.com/.

-2. Make a `POST` request to https://shrouded-cliffs-71677.herokuapp.com/students.
-There are some specs for the api request:
-    * Set the request's `Accept` header to `application/json`
+1. Send another request, but this time set the request's `Accept` header to `application/json`.
+What's different about this response?

-    * Set the request's `Cookie` header to `login=fullstack`.
-    * The JSON object must contain 3 fields:
+1. Now send a `POST` request to the same URL.
+What's different about this response?

+1. Add a JSON object with the following key/value pairs to the request body.
-      * `name` - Your full name
+  * `name` - Your full name as a `String`
-      * `hobby` - Your favorite hobby
+  * `hobby` - Your favorite hobby as a `String`
-      * `avatar` - A URL of your profile picture
+  * `avatar` - A URL of your profile picture as a `String`

-3. Make another `GET` request to https://shrouded-cliffs-71677.herokuapp.com/students to make sure your name got posted.
+1. Switch back to `GET` and send another request.
+What's different about this response?

 ### Stretch Assignment